PrateekRajput12/Elearning/Readme.md

 - in this we created lecture schema
 - then we created the create lecture controller
 - then we created route in admin.js to upload lecture by verifying token, admin then upload and then the create lecture controller

+# 8 Created Get lectures and courses
+- created get all courses and get course by id and the get lectures
+- for get lectures we used isAuth if searched or fetched by user return subscribed lectures and if admin then all lectures of that course